OWASP/owasp-mastg/demos/android/MASVS-STORAGE/MASTG-DEMO-0014/MASTG-DEMO-0020.md

 ### Observation

-The output contains a list of all restored files.
+The output contains the list of all restored files which were written to the `./restored_files/` directory:

 {{ output.txt }}

-Their content is inside the `./restored_files/` directory and contains:

-A password:
+The app wrote two files: `backup_excluded_secret.txt` which is not restored because it is marked as `exclude` in the `backup_rules.xml` file, and `secret.txt`, which contains a password:

 {{ restored_files/secret.txt }}

-The file was created in `/data/user/0/org.owasp.mastestapp/files/` which is equivalent to `/data/data/org.owasp.mastestapp/files/`.
+Note that `/data/user/0/org.owasp.mastestapp/files/` is equivalent to `/data/data/org.owasp.mastestapp/files/`.

-Note that the sample app wrote two files: `secret.txt` and `backup_excluded_secret.txt`.
-The latter is not restored because it is marked as `exclude` in the `backup_rules.xml` file.

 ### Evaluation